intel-secl/skc-tools/README.md

 cd into sgx_agent/deploy_scripts folder

-Follow the instructions in README.build file
+Follow the instructions in README.install file

 **Build SKC Library**

-cd into sgx_agent/build_scripts folder
+cd into skc_library/build_scripts folder

 Follow the instructions in README.build file

 **Deploy SKC Library** (To be run on SGX Enabled server)

-cd into sgx_agent/deploy_scripts folder
+cd into skc_library/deploy_scripts folder

-Follow the instructions in README.build file
+Follow the instructions in README.install file

 ## Creating AES and RSA Keys in Key Broker Service